Ciphers

 Arguments

-• key is a vector containing the key used for the encryption.
+plaintextmust be a mutable, statically sized Vector of length 16.
+It contains the text to encrypt.keyis a vector containing the key used for the encryption.
 It must be either of length 16, 24, or 32.
-Depending on its length, different variants of AES are dispatched:
+Depending on its length, different variants of AES are dispatched:- Length 16: AES-128

 Returns